Nomaste Hungry

 close up of pasta with tomatoes and basil

-How do I store (or freeze) the leftovers?
+How do I store this recipe?

 Hungry for more?

-Looking for other recipes like this?
-Try these:
+Looking for other yummy pasta recipes like this?
+Try one of these!

 platter of swirled pasta with tomato and basil

-Best Summer Sauce Recipe
+Best Summer Pasta Recipe

 Morgan Peaceman

-5 from 1 vote
+5 from 3 votes

 Print Recipe Pin Recipe